suchetanrs/ORB-SLAM3-ROS2-Docker/README.md

 2. Setup the simulation by following the README [here](https://github.com/suchetanrs/gz-sim-environment)
 3. Once you are able to teleop the robot, you should be able to run ORB-SLAM3 with both the containers (simulation and wrapper) running parallely.

+## Running the map_generator package.

+This package can be used to generate a global pointcloud from the SLAM.
+It subscribes to the published `map_data` and an input pointcloud either from a LiDAR or from a depth camera.
+It stitches the input pointclouds together based on the latest pose-graph data.

+To run the package, these steps can be followed:
+1. Make sure the simulation is running.
+Run the orb_slam3 container and once you are in the bash shell, run the following: `./launch_slam.sh`
+2. The top-left terminal contains the launch file to run the slam.
+This must be launched first.
+3. The bottom-left terminal contains the launch file to start the pointcloud_stitcher node.
+This should run soon after you launch the SLAM.
+4. If you wish to publish the global pointcloud at any point during the SLAM's operation, simply run the python file in the top-right terminal.
+You should be able to view the global pointcloud in rviz (you can launch RViz with the correct configuration from the bottom-right terminal).

 ### Potential issues you may face.
 The simulation and the wrapper both have their ```ROS_DOMAIN_ID``` set to 55 so they are meant to work out of the box.
 However, you may face issues if this environment variable is not set properly.
 Before you start the wrapper, run ```ros2 topic list``` and make sure the topics namespaced with ```robot_0``` are visible inside the ORB-SLAM3 container provided the simulation is running along the side.